imroc/cert-manager-webhook-dnspod/README.md

 > Base64 is not needed in `stringData`.

+### Create Issuer

+Before you can issue a certificate, you need to create a `Issuer` or `ClusterIssuer`.

+> If you use helm and only need a global `ClusterIssuer`, you can add `--set clusterIssuer.enabled=true --set clusterIssuer.secretId=xxx --set clusterIssuer.secretKey=xxx` to create the `ClusterIssuer`.

-Then you can create a `ClusterIssuer` referring the secret:
+Create a `ClusterIssuer` referring the secret:

 ```yaml
 apiVersion: cert-manager.io/v1